Kindrad/Kenshi_IO_Continued/README.md

 # New Features:
 + Works on Blender 3.3+ (Older versions use an outdated version of Python)
++ Added Linux support.
+(Requires Wine to be installed)
 + Meshes with skeleton can be exported to Scythe.
 (Thank you @boasz for figuring this out)
 + Adding "H_" to the name of a bone prevents it from being exported, use this if you want helper bones (ie: IK targets) in the skeleton.
 + Added ability to import multiple files at once.
 To facilitate this imported objects are named after the filename as opposed to material name (which was usually 'default')